securisec/r2wiki/options/c.md

 	Usage: cp src dst
 	Usage: cp.orig  # cp $file $file.orig
 	```
+		- > `cp.orig` can be used to make a copy of the original file

 - `cud [addr] @at` Unified diff disasm from $$ and given address